-AIMPLAS is set to participate in the K 2019 fair in Düsseldorf with an innovative display in which virtual reality will play a major role.
-Through a tool that offers visitors a totally immersive experience, the technology centre will present the different applications of its research results.
+AIMPLAS participated in the K 2019 fair in Düsseldorf with an innovative display in which virtual reality played a major role.
+Through a tool that offers visitors a totally immersive experience, the technology centre presented the different applications of its research results.

 It has created three different scenarios: a house, a car and a hospital.
 The innovations presented include an anti-icing coating to increase aircraft safety when looking at the sky; biodegradable or root-resistant pipes to extend the useful life of irrigations systems; new, more efficient pine processionary caterpillar traps with lower assembly costs; a composter made from marine waste; powder paints with insect-repellent properties for a range of surfaces; biodegradable twine and stakes for crops; and garden furniture manufactured from wood-plastic composites.
 In the roof of the house, a solar panel follows the sun and presents greater efficiency than conventional panels.
 The garage features an electric-vehicle charging point made from biocomposites.